dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/customizing-the-windows-forms-datagridview-control.md

 ---
 title: Customize DataGridView Control
-description: Learn more about customizing the Windows Forms DataGridView control, which provides several properties that you can use to adjust the appearance. ms.date: "03/30/2017"
+description: Learn about customizing the Windows Forms DataGridView control, which provides several properties that you can use to adjust the appearance. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "data grids [Windows Forms], customization"